yaroff/sk-frontend-pilot/docs/general/commands.md

 Preps your app for deployment (does not run tests).
 Optimizes and minifies all files, piping them to `build` folder.

-## Testing

-See [testing documentation](../testing/README.md) for detailed information about our testing setup!

 ## Unit testing

 ```Shell